 - "PAI" stands for Protection and Advocacy Inc. This is an organization of lawyers that advocate for the disenfranchised.
 This organization has been involved in suing the state to ensure funding for specific programs, including mental health programs. - "PAP" stands for Patient Assistance Program.
-PAP is a program by pharmaceutical companies to provide free medication to indigent clients that are unable to afford their prescriptions. - "Parent Partner" is a person who is a parent or former parent of children with Serious Emotional Disorders (SED) who disclose this lived experience voluntarily and who utilizes their skills and experience in providing mental health recovery support to other parents. - "Parity" On July 1, 2010, a new set of federal rules went into play to prohibit group health insurance plans-typically offered by employers-from restricting access to care by limiting mental health benefits and requiring higher patient costs than those that apply to general medical or surgical benefits.
+PAP is a program by pharmaceutical companies to provide free medication to indigent clients that are unable to afford their prescriptions. - "Panic Disorder" is a mental disorder characterized by recurring panic attacks, causing a series of intense episodes of extreme anxiety during panic attacks.
+It may also include significant behavioral changes, and ongoing worries about having other attacks. - "Parent Partner" is a person who is a parent or former parent of children with Serious Emotional Disorders (SED) who disclose this lived experience voluntarily and who utilizes their skills and experience in providing mental health recovery support to other parents. - "Parity" On July 1, 2010, a new set of federal rules went into play to prohibit group health insurance plans-typically offered by employers-from restricting access to care by limiting mental health benefits and requiring higher patient costs than those that apply to general medical or surgical benefits.
 The new law requires that any group health plan that includes mental health and substance use disorder benefits along with standard medical and surgical coverage must treat them equally in terms of out ofpocket costs, benefit limits and practices such as prior authorization and utilization review.
 But in May 2010, insurance companies and employer groups began lobbying the Obama Administration to delay and rework the rules on "mental health parity."
 Insurers and many employers supported the law, but they say the rules go far beyond the intent of Congress and would cripple their cost-control techniques while raising out-of-pocket costs for some patients.
 Advocates for patients generally support the rules, saying they will eliminate many forms of insurance discrimination against people with mental illness.
 In California, AB 154 (Jim Beall) would require health plans and health insurers to provide coverage for mental health and substance abuse treatment at parity with other medical conditions.
-The bill currently stands in the Senate Health Committee.

-- "Patient's Rights Office" The Patients' Rights Office of the Los Angeles County
+The bill currently stands in the Senate Health Committee. - 'Patient's Rights Office' The Patients' Rights Office of the Los Angeles County